maechler/news-documentation/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

           - *og:description* is filled with the field **Description** or if that is empty with the **Teaser**.
           - *og:image* is filled with the first preview image.
           - *og:url* is filled with the current url.

+          Check out https://dev.twitter.com/cards/getting-started for more information regarding the twitter cards.
    Default
          ::